Fish Eating Birds: Tricks and Techinques

 Fishing Techniques of Birds

-I think all of us know there are birds which eat fish but did you ever stop to think about the different techniques they use to catch the fish?
+I think all of us know there are birds that eat fish but did you ever stop to think about the different techniques they use to catch the fish?

 Today I would like to share with you a few observations, some from our home here in Brazil where we have several species of birds which eat fish.